brotkrueml/schema-ce/README.md

 The records can be placed on every page and enriches the web page with the needed markup - dependent on the user rights also for editors.

-The extension has an alpha status, for now it is a **proof of concept**.
+The extension has an experimental status, for now it is a **proof of concept**.
 Code changes must not be backward compatible.
 However, the extension works and could be used at own risk!